 Wolf Hunt May Have Killed 97% of Pack in Alaska Archipelago

-Conservationists say this season’s unfettered wolf hunt in the Alaska’s Tongass National Forest may have left only five animals alive in the area.
+Conservationists say this season’s unfettered wolf hunt in Alaska’s Tongass National Forest may have left only five animals alive in the area.

 (CN) — Alaska is one of the last remnants of the wild in North America.